Rocco Pugliese was a young

 regime in 1930.

-beginning of the trial, the court (President Tringali-Casanova,
+days after the beginning of the trial, the court (President Antonino Tringali Casanuova, rapporteur

-rapporteur Presti), issued Sentence No 145, that inflicted very
+Presti), issued Sentence No 145, that inflicted very tough convictions:

-Pugliese were sentenced to 10 years and 8 months, Giuseppe Florio
+to 10 years and 8 months, Giuseppe Florio and Gregorio Grasso

-and Gregorio Grasso to 10 years and 7 months, Giuseppe and Antonio
+to 10 years and 7 months, Giuseppe and Antonino Bongiorno to 8

-Bongiorno to 8 years and 7 months.
-This latter was tried again
+years and 7 months.
+This latter was tried again by the special

-by the special court in 1935, for organization and participation
+court in 1935, for organization and participation to the Communist

 The others six antifascists were acquitted, between them Francesco